 Early predictions of outcomes

 The most significant early predictor of better outcome is the early administration of IV acyclovir in the case of HSV encephalitis and for this reason all patients with suspected encephalitis should be started on acyclovir pending further studies.1, 22 The type of infectious agent can predict long-term complications and outcome.
-For example, encephalitis due to Japanese or St. Louis encephalitis have a low incidence of permanent neurologic deficit, they do have a higher prevalence of long-term neurological dysfunction than that of California encephalitis.
-Cognitive impairment in patients with PML and low CD4 counts associated with HIV infection is usually progressive, irreversible, and ends with dementia.
+For example, clinically symptomatic encephalitis due to Japanese or St. Louis encephalitis have a low incidence of permanent neurologic deficit, they do have a higher prevalence of long-term neurological dysfunction than that seen with California encephalitis.
+1, 8 Cognitive impairment in patients with PML and low CD4 counts associated with HIV infection is usually progressive, irreversible, and ends with dementia.27,33

-As with any patient with neurological impairment, accommodations have to be provided for patients, ranging from supervision and home care for those with cognitive impairments, to the utilization of assistive devices, orthotics and physical assistance for those with primarily motor weakness should be obtained early on.
+As with any patient with neurological impairment, accommodations have to be provided for patients, ranging from supervision to home care for those with cognitive impairments.
+The utilization of assistive devices and orthotics and physical assistance for those with primarily motor weakness should be obtained early on.
 For care-takers of these patients it should be stressed that the viral etiologies of encephalitis are not routinely contagious, so patients need not be under contact isolation.
 Care-takers need not worry about close physical contact with their dependent patients.

 Social role and social support system

-Available or current treatment guidelines
+Available or current rehabilitation treatment guidelines

-The utilization of donepezil may be helpful for short-term memory loss and aphasia commonly seen in WNL, PML and HHV-6 similar to brain injury.36 Sertralinefor prevention of depression and potential improvement of motor recovery can be helpful, especially in those illnesses that involve the limibic system and deep white matter like HHV-6, PML and WNL.
-There is some evidence for benefits of cognitive rehabilitation for short-term memory and amnesia in post-viral encephalitis.39 More recently there have been reports of SSRI medications such as fluoxetine linked to improved motor recovery in brain injuries associated with stroke.40
+The utilization of donepezil may be helpful for short-term memory loss and aphasia commonly seen in WNL, PML and HHV-6 similar to brain injury.36 Sertralinefor prevention of depression and potential improvement of motor recovery may be helpful, especially in those illnesses that involve the limbic system and deep white matter like HHV-6, PML and WNL.38 There is some evidence for benefits of cognitive rehabilitation for short-term memory and amnesia in post-viral encephalitis.39 More recently there have been reports of SSRI medications such as fluoxetine linked to improved motor recovery in brain injuries associated with stroke.40

 Coordination of care

-Close coordination of care with infectious disease specialist, primary care physician, local infection control agencies (as some cases have to be reported to the CDC), and neurologist, along with the rest of the rehabilitation team, is of great importance.
+Close coordination of care with the infectious disease specialist, primary care physician, local infection control agencies (as some cases have to be reported to the CDC), and neurologist, along with the rest of the rehabilitation team, is of great importance.
 Coordination with community integration (schools, vocational, geriatric) resources and support groups should be maximized.

 Patient & family education